 Data schema for interchange formats, and instance documents based on these schema must be versioned, such that expanded or modified versions can be introduced without disrupting working systems.

 The process of identifying kinds of information to be made available will be pursued on two fronts.
 NGDS consortium members were polled in January and February, 2010 to get an inventory of the resources that they will be contributing to the system, but the results were limited in terms of specifics, mostly recognizing scanned well logs and other kinds of documents.
 The data resource inventory has been continuing through verbal interviews by AZGS development staff with information managers at several of the organizations.
 With the initiation of the AASG geothermal data project, state geological surveys were polled yielding a larger body of data resources to be made available through the system.
-The evolution of this inventory is continuing as more states develop plans for data contributions, and input from the SMU/Siemens Geothermal Data compilation project is factored in.
-A draft list of data items (resource types, entities…) is presented in Table 2.
+The evolution of this inventory has continued as states developed plans for data contributions and pulled survey legacy data, then submitted those resources to the project.
+Input from the SMU/Siemens Geothermal Data compilation project was also factored in, yeilding the currect collection of data types in information exchanges.
+A current list of those information exchanges can be found and downloaded from http://schemas.usgin.org/models/.

-Table 2 Summary of data items compiled from AASG data providers (5/27/2010).
-This listing of data items is being updated and revised based on continuing input from NGDS consortium members, state data providers, and the SMU/Siemens Geothermal data project.

 The data acquisition process will be planned to focus on delivering information to enable use cases being implemented by the Geothermal Desktop application in order to make utilization of implemented functionality immediately useful.

 File based data